Elvisthegreat/Guess-The-Number/README.md

 4.Change the current working directory to the one where you want the cloned directory <br>
 5.Type git clone and paste the URL from the clipboard <br>
 6.Press Enter to create your local clone. <br>

+# Acknowledgement
+Just also wanted to use a moment to say thank you to my mentor Mo Shami for his support, time and encouragement, he was always there making sure he never forget we have an appointment....
+And thanks to the student care support team, one thing i really just admire about them is, they always show up on time and never will one of your message will be left unread.
+And lastly, also a big hug to the slack student.